What is Colchicine

 - If you're taking this drug to avoid gout attacks or treat pericarditis, talk to your doctor about the proper dosage and schedule.
 Follow the doctor's instructions to the letter.

 - The dosage is determined by your medical condition, other medications or foods you may be taking, and treatment reaction.
 Increase your dosage, take it more often, or take it for longer than your doctor prescribes to minimize your risk of severe side effects.
-Even at the normal prescription doses, serious side effects will occur.
+Even at normal prescription doses, serious side effects will occur.

 - If your doctor advises you to take colchicine on a daily basis, follow his or her advice.
 Take it at the same time(s) every day to help you recall.